The Artificial Selection

 What are you, really, when the sustaining withdraws?
 Not what shape have you maintained.
 Not what surface have you preserved.
 What are you in the sense that can only be answered by what you have endured – and what you have become in the enduring.

-A civilization that has ceased to ask that question — that has organized its most powerful institutions around the consistent preference for replacing beings rather than allowing them to become what genuine pressure makes possible — is a civilization that has exchanged something it cannot fully name for something it can precisely administer.
+That question is not a verdict.
+It is a diagnostic instrument.
+A civilization that takes it seriously will not necessarily arrive at the same answers across all domains, or at the same pace.
+But a civilization that has ceased to ask it – that has organized its most powerful institutions around the consistent preference for replacing beings rather than allowing them to become what genuine pressure makes possible – is a civilization that has exchanged something it cannot fully name for something it can precisely administer.

 The Now is not ours.
 What we place in it is.